 Formidable Forms can randomize the questions and answers, which will make it more difficult for people to cheat.

-By default, these settings are disabled but you may want to enable them by clicking on the ‘Randomize questions’ and ‘Randomize options’ toggles.
+By default, these settings are disabled.
+You may want to enable them by clicking on the ‘Randomize questions’ and ‘Randomize options’ toggles.

-Formidable Forms awards one point for every right answer.
-However, if you enable advanced scoring then you can take points away for wrong answers.
+Formidable Forms awards one point for every correct answer by default.
+That said, you can enable advanced scoring if you want to assign different points or allow negative scoring for wrong answers.

-We’ll be covering advanced scoring shortly, but if you plan to deduct points then you can click to activate the ‘Allow negative scoring’ toggle.
+We will be covering advanced scoring shortly, but if you plan to deduct points, then you can click to activate the ‘Allow negative scoring’ toggle.

 Next, let’s set the correct answers so that Formidable Forms can score visitors automatically.